Ajit Singh of Marwar: Role in deposition of Farrukhsiyar

 In 1713, the new Mughal emperor Farrukhsiyar appointed Ajit Singh governor of Thatta.
 Ajit Singh refused to go to the impoverished province and Farrukhsiyar sent Husain Ali Braha to bring Ajit Singh into line, but also sent a private letter to Ajit Singh promising him blessings if he defeated Husain.
 Instead Ajit Singh chose to negotiate with Husain, accepting the governorship of Thatta with a promise for a return to Gujarat in the near future.
-One of the other conditions of the peace agreement was the marriage of one of the daughters of the Jodhpur Raja with the Mughal emperor, Ajit Singh agreed Marry His Daughter to Farrukhsiyar.
-Ajit Singh used this marriage as a political tool, giving him enough time to forge alliances against the emperor.
+One of the other conditions of the peace agreement was the marriage of one of the daughters of the Jodhpur Raja with the Mughal emperor.

-Ajit Singh later took his revenge by making an alliance with the Sayyid brothers against Farrukhsiyar.
-Ajit Singh and his allies, besieged Farrukhsiyar in the Red Fort and after a night-long battle entered the palace grounds, at first Qutb-Ul-Mulk tried to stop Ajit Singh from entering, upon which the enraged Ajit stabbed him to death and told his Rajput and Pathan soldiers to arrest Farrukhsiyar.
-The emperor was caught hiding in the harem with his mother, wives and daughters.
-He tried to resist but was caught and dragged to a small room in Tripoliya Gate, where he was tortured and blinded with a needle.
-The old Mughal officials cried for mercy and Raja Jai singh of Jaipur and Nizam-Ul-Mulk of Hyderabad did send threats but none of them took any action.
-Rafi-Ud-Darjat was chosen from the princes and Ajit Singh and the Nawab took his hand and placed him on the peacock throne.
+This gave him the time to prepare for war against the Mughals and on 1719 he invaded Delhi and captured it, and later executed Faruksiyar, bringing the Mughal Empire closer to its end.
+Rafi ud-Darajat was set on the throne as the new Mughal emperor.